-The current level of representation of women on Linamar's Board is at 17% (or one of six Directors).
-Should the new nominee for the Board be confirmed by shareholders at the Annual General Meeting, that percentage will rise to 33% (or two of six Directors).
+The current level of representation of women on Linamar's Board is at 33% (or two of six Directors)..
 As noted above, the current representation of women in executive officer positions in Linamar3 is 20%.
-Further, throughout the Company and its major subsidiaries there are 12 women in senior positions of director and above and 1 woman on the senior operations team called the "AIM" team (in
+Further, throughout the Company and its major subsidiaries there are 17 women in senior positions of director and above and 1 woman on the senior operations team called the "AIM" team (in addition, there is 1 woman in a "back-up" position if primary members of the AIM team are not available for meetings).